markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ![Hero Text Display](assets/lesson-1/1100-hero-text-markup-html.png)

-> **Pause:** Did you notice how the text runs into the sign-up form?
+> **Pause:** Did you notice that the text runs into the sign-up form?
 Why does this occur?
 >
-> **Answer:** The sign-up form was declared with absolute position, so it is removed from the document flow.
+> **Answer:** The sign-up form was declared with absolute position, so it's removed from the document flow.
 This allows the text block to overlap with the sign-up form.
-We'll fix this in the next section when we add the CSS styling.
+We'll fix this in the next section when we add CSS styling.

-One more thing—the design team wants the hero image to rotate horizontally to flip the image of the person lacing up their shoes to the right side of the page to improve the legibility of the text.
+One more thing—the design team wants to flip the image of the person lacing up their shoes to the right side of the page.
 We'll do this by replacing the current image with a flipped version.

 To replace the image, follow these steps: